-When doctors start working at Leeds Teaching Hospitals Trust, it’s important we tell them what to expect from us, what we expect of them and inform them of all relevant information relating to their professional development.
-Our inductions happen on the first Monday of each month, with the exception of February and August when they take place on the first Wednesday of the month.
+When you start working at Leeds Teaching Hospitals Trust, it’s important we tell you what to expect, what we expect and inform you of all relevant information relating to your professional development.

-All new doctors at Leeds Teaching Hospitals Trust start with a face to face induction, where they receive a personal welcome by the Director of Medical Education and are told about the everyday working essentials to working in the Trust.
+At Leeds Teaching Hospitals Trust you start with a face to face induction, where you will receive a personal welcome from one of our Senior Leaders and will be told about the everyday essentials of working in the Trust.

 Our next Junior Doctor Trust Induction will be:

 Wednesday 6th December 2017 at The Leeds General Infirmary Great George Street .